kennedn/Action-on-LAN/README.md

 ## notes

-If the mac address auto detection is not working for you, you could hard code a mac address before the ```While True:``` loop in either of the actioners.
+If the mac address auto detection is not working for you, you could hard code a mac address at the top of the file in any of the actioners.

-Python is cross platform and this could possibly work on windows...
+Python is cross platform but at least parts of this tool won't work in windows (e.g mac detection).

 ## thanks